 Simplifying your trainees' membership application process

-An advantage of becoming an ACCA Approved Employer – trainee development is that your trainees’ practical experience requirement could be simplified.
+An advantage of becoming an ACCA Approved Employer for trainee development is that your trainees’ practical experience requirement could be simplified.

-To achieve ACCA membership a trainee has to complete the ACCA exams, the Professional Ethics module and the PER, which requires:
+To achieve ACCA membership a trainee has to complete the ACCA exams, the Professional Ethics module and the Practical Experience Requirements (PER), which requires:

 - completing three years' employment in an accounting or finance-related role(s)

 - recording and reporting their PER progress through an online recording system called My Experience.

-If your organisation becomes a gold or platinum ACCA Approved Employer, you can decide whether or not your trainees can take advantage of the Performance Objective exemption available when working for an Approved Employer.
-This means that your trainees do not need to complete the challenge questions associated with each of our Performance Objectives required for membership.
+If your organisation becomes a Gold or Platinum ACCA Approved Employer, you can decide whether or not your trainees can take advantage of the Performance Objective exemption available when working for an Approved Employer.
+This means that your trainees do not need to complete the Performance Objectives required for membership.

 Please note that it is you, the employer – not the trainee – who decides whether the trainee can claim the performance objective exemption.

-If you prefer your trainees to complete the 13 Performance Objectives, they will need to have their challenge questions signed off by a Workplace Mentor.
-To learn more about the Practical Experience Requirement, the role of the Workplace Mentor and how to sign off achievement of Performance Objectives, visit the Workplace mentor section
+If you prefer your trainees to complete the nine Performance Objectives of PER, they will need to have these signed off by a practical experience supervisor.
+To learn more about the Practical Experience Requirement, the role of the practical experience supervisor and how to sign off achievement of performance objectives, visit the Practical experience supervisor section.